hmalphettes/kibana-proxy/README.md

 Note regarding Kibana 4: it won't be supported here.
 ----------------------------------------------------

+Please use Elastic's Shield or contribute to https://github.com/hmalphettes/kibana-auth-plugin or wait for https://github.com/elastic/kibana/issues/3904

-Kibana 4 requires its own web-tier; it processes the requests issued by the browser and then sends them to Elasticsearch.
+Longer story: Kibana 4 requires its own web-tier; it processes the requests issued by the browser and then sends them to Elasticsearch.

 Reference: https://github.com/elasticsearch/kibana/issues/1628#issuecomment-58611294